BeCoded126/Pig-Dice-Game-Project/README.md

                                                 **The Pig Dice Game**

-Starting learning Javascript prior to the full-stack bootcamp and was able to create something called the "Pig Dice Game".
+Started learning Javascript prior to the full-stack bootcamp and was able to create something called the "Pig Dice Game".

 It's a 2 player game with the objective of adding points with a randomized number generator.